 But lots of you still love your iPods, and use them regularly - so regularly, we'd guess, that they've practically worn out.
 And you're probably wondering when Apple is going to get around to launching some new iPods.

 Well, so, for that matter, are we.
-That's why we've put together this article bringing together all the information and UK release date rumours related to Apple's iPod plans, looking at past release dates and public statements, as well as rumours and speculation from industry analysts and supply-chain leakers, to provide some insight into whether Apple is likely to update its iPod touch, iPod nano, iPod shuffle and iPod classic (and when it's likely to do so), or if it's more likely to quietly kill them off.
+That's why we've put together this article bringing together all the information and UK release date rumours related to Apple's iPod plans, looking at past release dates and public statements, as well as rumours and speculation from industry analysts and supply-chain leakers, to provide some insight into whether Apple is likely to update its iPod range, or if it's more likely to quietly kill them off.

 New iPod release date rumours UK: iPod touch